JohnnysGithubAccount/Vietnamese-Chatbot-with-RAG/README.md

    pip install -r requirements.txt

 3. **Download Pre-trained Models**:
     You can go look for the model by using the name on Hugging Face.
+Download and then save them in "better version/model"

 ## Usage